-One could attempt to relax an alternative set of constraints that may yield a tighter Lagrangian relaxation bound than the one proposed in this subsection.
-However, Lagrangian relaxation problems with Constraints~\eqref{eq:c3} retained may be unsuitable for embedding into an algorithm of iterative nature due to computational complexity.
-The rationale for the relaxation of Constraints~\eqref{eq:c3} can also be found in a study by Galvao and ReVelle \cite{galvao1996}, which reported a successful application of the Lagrangian relaxation of the linking constraints for MCLP; in their problem context, the Lagrangian relaxation problem possesses the integrality property.

-\section{Extension: RCRP with Individual Resource Constraints}
+\subsection{Extension: RCRP with Individual Resource Constraints}

 Various extensions can be made to the proposed formulation and method.
-One example that is practically important is shown here.
+One practically important example is discussed here.
 Constraint~\eqref{eq:epsilon} in the RCRP-ARC formulation limits the aggregated resource consumed by all system satellites.
 Along a similar line, but instead, we can formulate a variant of RCRP to enforce the maximum individual resource consumption on each satellite.
-Such modeling possesses significant practical implications because not all satellites have identical resource states prior to a reconfiguration.
-As an example, one can envisage a realistic scenario of bringing a group of satellites with different fuel states together to form a federation for a new Earth observation mission \cite{golkar2015}.
+This modeling approach has significant practical implications, as not all satellites have identical fuel states prior to a reconfiguration.
+For example, one can envision a realistic scenario of bringing a group of satellites with different fuel states together to form a federation for a new Earth observation mission \cite{golkar2015}.

 We formulate the RCRP with \textit{individual resource constraints} (RCRP-IRC) as follows: